syncfusion-content/blazor-docs/blazor/maps/how-to/maps-with-other-components.md

 ## Maps component with Dialog

-When the Maps component renders within the Dialog component.The "Opened" event is triggered when the Dialog component is rendered first.
-A boolean value must be set to "true" in this event.
-This boolean value will be used to determine the rendering of the component.
-When the Dialog is closed, the "Closed" event is triggered, and the boolean value must be set to "false" in this event.
+When the Maps component renders within the Dialog component, its rendering begins concurrently with the Dialog component's rendering.
+So the size of the Maps will not be proper.
+To properly render the Maps component, a boolean value (i.e. **IsInitialRender**) must be created which is used to decide the rendering of the Maps component.
+The boolean value is intially **false**.
+So, the Maps component will not be rendered initially.
+When the Dialog component is first rendered, the [Opened](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_Opened) event is fired.
+In this event, the boolean value must be set to **true** to render the Maps component.
+When the Dialog is closed, the [Closed](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_Closed) event is fired and the boolean value must be set to **false** in this event.

 ```cshtml